joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/20/world/iran-hormuz-talks-saudi.html

 **Facing Hard-liners at Home and Bluster From Trump, Iran Sends Mixed Signals on Peace Talks**\
-`Publicly, Iran officials refuse to confirm a second round of negotiations with the United States, even as they privately say they are making plans to attend.`\
+`Publicly, Iranian officials refuse to confirm a second round of negotiations with the United States, even as they privately say they are making plans to attend.`\
 https://www.nytimes.com/2026/04/20/world/middleeast/facing-hard-liners-at-home-and-bluster-from-trump-iran-sends-mixed-signals-on-peace-talks.html

 **No Nation Is Spared in This War**\